rainbowdashlabs/sql-java/docs/02/tables.md

 Please try first to create the statments on your own based on the learnings from the datatype pages.
 You can refer to the [datatype cheatsheet](../02/sql_datatypes.md).
 We dont care about the content at the moment.

-Of course you can also use your desktop client of your choice to create the tables, but I highly suggest to learn the sql syntax as well, since this makes debugging a lot easier later.
+Of course you can also use your desktop client of your choice to create the tables, but I highly recommend to learn the sql syntax as well, since this makes debugging a lot easier later.

 The general syntax is: